vikrantwaghmode/agentarmor-oss/README.md

 | **critical** | `container-escape`, `destructive-filesystem`, `firewall-tamper` | Call is **hard-blocked** — `EXEC_BLOCK` alert + audit log entry.
 This applies **regardless of Zero-Trust Tool Approval**: a session approved to run `exec` at all is not thereby approved to run *this* command |
 | **high** | `credential-file-access`, `path-traversal` | Surfaced as an `EXEC_ALERT` — not blocked |
 | **medium** | `privilege-escalation`, `pipe-to-shell` | Surfaced as an `EXEC_ALERT` — not blocked |
 Zero-Trust Tool Approval answers "is this session allowed to call `exec` at all?"; the Execution Containment Scanner answers "is *this specific command* one that should never run, no matter who's asking?" — critical patterns (mounting `/proc/1/root`, `rm -rf /`, flushing AgentArmor's own egress `iptables` chain) have no legitimate use for an AI agent, so there's deliberately no `allow_scopes` bypass for them.
 All patterns are regexes configurable in `execution_scanning.patterns`; findings appear in the Audit Log tab and the Alerts ticker via the existing `logAuditEvent`/`addAlert` plumbing.

 ### Data-sensitivity-aware execution grants (Phase 4.1)

-> **Honest scoping note:** the original roadmap for "Phase 4: Dynamic Governed Execution" described a Governed Execution Engine that builds a Program Dependency Graph and uses a static Type System to detect when an agent deviates from a mathematically-defined execution grant, killing the thread mid-run.
-That PDG / type-system machinery belongs to a *different, academic* "AgentArmor" (a Python/FastAPI research project) — none of it exists in this Go reverse proxy, and a JSON-level proxy can't construct a program dependency graph of code it never executes.
-What follows is the proxy-realistic equivalent: binding an approval grant to the *specific target* a tool call touches, with a time-boxed expiry.

 Plain Zero-Trust Tool Approval is per *(session, tool)*: once an admin approves `exec` once, every subsequent `exec` call in that session is allowed — regardless of whether it's listing a temp directory or reading `/etc/shadow`.
 Phase 4.1 closes that gap (the report's "DELETE a temp file vs. DELETE a production table" example).
 When `data_sensitivity.enabled` is true, a high-risk tool call's raw `args` JSON is classified against `data_sensitivity.patterns`:

 | Severity | Default patterns | What it catches |